Yoga Poses

 Moving into camel pose now, this strong backbend pose can put a bit more pressure on the lower back and inner thighs.
 Start sitting on your knees, with your buttocks connected to your ankles.

-Keep your feet hip-width apart and make sure your legs and knees are also parallel to one another.
-Rise up now, pushing your pelvis forward, as you float your hips high.
-Straighten the spine and put your hands on your lower back, and ensure your fingers point down to the ground.
+Keep your feet hip-width apart, and make sure your legs and knees are also parallel to one another.
+Rise now, pushing your pelvis forward as you float your hips high.
+Straighten the spine put your hands on your lower back, and ensure your fingers point down to the ground.

-If you feel safe here, you can drop your neck back and look behind you, while ensuring that your chest is pushing forward.
-Keep supporting the body with your arms on your lower back.
+If you feel safe here, you can drop your neck back and look behind you while ensuring that your chest is pushing forward.
+Keep supporting your body with your arms on your lower back.

 Another option is to lower both of your arms down to your legs and come into a full camel pose.
 To do this, keep reaching your upper arms down toward your feet until your right hand connects with your right heel and your left hand with your left heel.